dajva/rg.el-docs/usage.rst

 ~~~~~~~~

 The global :opt:`prefix key <rg-keymap-prefix>` may be bound to a transient
-prefix command, which in normal words mean that the key binding
+prefix command, which means that the key binding will popup a
-will popup a menu.
-This package is using the same `popup menu
+menu.
+This package is using the same popup menu backend called
-backend <https://magit.vc/manual/transient>`_ as the `magit <https://magit.vc/manual/magit>`_ package.
-If you are familiar with magit this
+`transient <https://magit.vc/manual/transient>`_ as the `magit <https://magit.vc/manual/magit>`_ package.
+If you are familiar with magit
-should feels like home.
+this should feels like home.

 The menu is mostly interesting when you want to give specific
 command line flags to the *ripgrep* binary.
 When you just want to do